-There are many strategies to improve summary writing.
-It is a great skill to have as a reader, writer, and movie-goer.
+Summary writing is a great skill to have as a reader, writer, and movie-goer.
 You want to be able to write all kinds of summaries – some short, condensed, and simple, some elaborate, long, and extremely detailed.
 Writing summaries is an easy skill to learn and an even easier skill to practice.
 Summaries are an important part of our everyday lives that help us to share information quickly.
-Keep reading to learn more about strategies to improve summary writing.

 Remember that you are not writing a review: You are writing a summary.
 Keep your own reflections out of your summary, and aim to share information instead of opinions.